jillesvangurp/kt-search/manual/ExtendingTheDSL.md

 Most of the DSLs in Elasticsearch use snake casing (lower case with underscores).
 Of course, this goes against the naming conventions in Kotlin, where using camel case is preferred.
 You can configure the naming convention via the namingConvention parameter in JsonDSL.
+It defaults to snake casing as this is so pervasive in the Elasticsearch DSLs.

-Both the `SearchDSL` and the `IndexSettingsAndMappingsDSL` use the same names as the Elasticsearch DSLs they model whereever possible.
+Both the `SearchDSL` and the `IndexSettingsAndMappingsDSL` use the same names as the Elasticsearch DSLs they model where-ever possible.
 Exceptions to this are Kotlin keywords and functions that are part of the `JsonDsl` parent class.
 For example, `size` is part of the `Map` interface it implements and therefore we can't use it to e.g. specify the query size attribute.